cmwylie19/task-service/README.md

 ## Background

-Gloo Edge is an API Gateway, and Kubernetes Ingress Controller that is packed with functionality.
-These scenarios use a simple Nodejs Task app that uses Express framework to teach you how to build, deploy, manage, and secure the simple Task API.
+_Gloo Edge is an API Gateway, and Kubernetes Ingress Controller that is packed with functionality.
 These scenarios have been tested on Docker for Desktop but should be compatible for native Kubernetes environments like GKE.
+It is recommended that you do the scenarios in the order that they are listed to get the most out of this repository.
+If you find any issues please open up an issue in GitHub_

 ## Assumptions